haberdashPI/german_track/plans.md

 ## Current steps

+Emails (tomorrow)
-Emails & Setting up use of new stimuli for data recording
+Setting up use of new stimuli for data recording

+Organize Presentation program and create git repository

 ## Notes